chimericdream/worldofpannotia.com/src/_spells/ray-of-frost.md

   savingThrow:        "None"
   spellResistance:    "Yes"
   description:        |
     A ray of freezing air and ice projects from your pointing finger.
 You must succeed on a ranged touch attack with the ray to deal damage to a target.
-The ray deals 1d3 points of cold damage.
+The ray deals {% die_roll 1 3 0 %} points of cold damage.
 ---